 However, it is Oppo and sister company Vivo who have shown the most groundbreaking innovations in the last year when it comes to new smartphone designs and technologies.
 First Vivo with her in-display fingerprint sensor.
 After that, the company was the first in the world to display a full-screen smartphone without a notch, the Vivo NEX.
 More than a week later, with the Find X, Oppo introduced a smartphone with an even larger screen-to-body ratio of no less than 93.8%.

 Both Chinese manufacturers are, just like OnePlus, part of BKK Electronic.
-Will the company also become the first smartphone manufacturers to introduce a foldable smartphone?
-Oppo has recently applied for various patents relating to various foldable smartphone designs, we take them one by one.
+Will the company also become the first smartphone manufacturer to introduce a foldable smartphone?
+Oppo has recently applied for various patents relating to various foldable smartphone designs; we take them one by one.

 Noteworthy about these patents is the fast publication date.
 Oppo has submitted a separate request to WIPO for a so-called ‘ early publication ‘, the reason; a similar patent had already been applied for in China.
 According to the regular procedure, however, it would have taken months before the patent would be published.
 But these conscious patents have already been published after two weeks, on April 6, 2018.
 Both are written in English.